-There are currently 4 genes that we know of that, if they are altered, can be associated with the development of Lynch syndrome.
-These genes are known as MLH1, MSH2, MSH6 and PMS2.
-In fact we all have 2 copies each of these genes and they have a very important role to protect certain parts of our body from developing cancer.
-These genes are called mis-match repair genes and help protect us from developing cancer by detecting and correcting errors that can occur in DNA when cells copy themselves (DNA replication errors).
-They are like a quality control system that will either repair the mistakes in the DNA or gets rid of the cell with the mistake to stop it being copied anymore.
-If there is an alteration in one of our Lynch syndrome genes this quality control system is less effective and the person then has an increased susceptibility to developing cancer.
-But having an alteration in a Lynch syndrome gene does not mean a person will definitely go on to develop cancer.
+There are currently 4 mismatch repair genes that we know of that act like a quality control system; MLH1, MSH2, MSH6 and PMS2.
+They help protect us from developing cancer by detecting and correcting errors that can occur in DNA when cells copy themselves (DNA replication errors).
+Having a pathogenic variant in one of these genes means that the quality control system is less effective, and the person has Lynch syndrome and so is more likely to develop certain types of cancer.
+Having Lynch syndrome does not mean a person will definitely go on to develop cancer.